Frequently Asked Questions

 What does it cost?

-New clients: 90 minutes @ $199.
-Follow-up sessions are 75 minutes and are currently being offered @ $185.
+Owen: New clients: 90 minutes @ $199.
+Follow-up sessions, 75 minutes @ $185.

 Where is Triangle Body Therapy located?